Beginner RC drones

 Links to RC governing bodies

 Use these links to visit the website of your country's governing body for radio control flying, to learn about the rules and regulations.
-Please don't think you can fly a drone in any old place and in any old manner!
+Please don't think you can fly a drone in any old place and in any old manner - always check the laws first!

 - British Model Flying Association (BMFA) - the legal body within the UK.